NtimYeboah/laravel-chatroom/readme.md

 1. Notify connected users when a user comes online
 2. Update messages for other users
-3. Shows who is typing
+3. Show who is typing

 ## Installation and Setup